jenmusdat/javascript-challenge/README.md

 I tried to do UFO-level-2 and was unable to get the fillable lookup buttons to work correctly.
 I left them in the assignment so I can try to work on it later.

+For fun I added an image from the Fire In the Sky which was filmed in my hometown in 1993!
+There is no copyright infringement intended.

 ## Submitted by

 ## Jenny Kaylor